nihar371/3D-Embedding-Visualizer/README.md

-# 3D-Embedding-Visualizer
-Project showcases different Text &amp; Image Embedding space using different dimensionality reduction techniques such as PCA, t-SNE, and UMAP
+## 3D-Embedding-Visualizer : A Python based image and text embedding visualizer, using PCA, UMAP and T-SNE